 Responses to Climate Change: Rising temperatures are influencing almost all plant and animal on Earth, including insects.
 As temperatures continue to rise, insects could respond to these increased temperatures with changes in their range distribution, phenology, physiology, and adaptation (Hughes 2000).
 There will be those insects that will experience an overall decrease in fitness and “lose” and alternatively those insects that will experience an overall increase in fitness and “win”.
 Range distribution will be crucial in determining winners and losers as temperatures increase and those insects that experience a net decrease in population size and distribution will be losers.
 However, those insect populations that win could experience positive changes in their distribution.
 Winning insects could experience a net increase in both population size and range distribution with more individuals spread across more geography or winners could experience a no net change in population size but instead shrinking southern boundary and an expanding northern boundary, a northward shift in their distribution.
 In Europe, this has been observed in 35 species of non-migratory butterfly species.
 Of these butterflies, 63% were observed to have a distribution shift northward and 3% were observed to have a distribution shift southward (Parmesan et al. 1999).

 Increased temperatures could also play a role in determining winners and losers by altering developmental rates.
 For ectotherms and poikilotherms, metabolic rate is directly proportional to external temperature and metabolic rate is the limiting factor controlling the rate of development and phenology.
-As temperatures rise, the rate of losing insects could outpace development and these losers would run out of metabolize faster resources faster than those resources could be acquired.
+As temperatures rise, the metabolic rate of losing insects could outpace development and these losers would run out of metabolize faster resources faster than those resources could be acquired.
 Or… As temperatures rise, the development rate of losing insects could become over-stimulated and these losers could develop too quickly and surpass developmentally necessary life history events.
 In contrast, the increase in the development of winners could lead result in these insects reaching sexual maturity and reproducing faster.
 In the United Kingdom, a survey of five aphid species across 25 years has indicated an increase in developmental rate (Ellis et al. 1997).
 Across these different species of aphids, flight phenology has shifted three to six days.
 As temperatures rise, those insect pests that respond to these increases with changes in their distribution or phenology will win, but winning insect pests will be at the detriment to food security.